sanket10dulkar/BankWebApp/README.md

 **BankWebApp**
-BankWebApp is an application where users can deposit or withdraw amounts.
+is an application where users can deposit or withdraw amounts.

 **Technologies Used:**
 Solidity: The code is written in Solidity and can be deployed and run in Remix IDE.